-Status: Application Period is OPEN until April 20, 2018 under the current SECAT Program Guidelines.
+Status: Application period is CLOSED as of April 20, 2018 under the current SECAT Program Guidelines.

 The Sacramento Metropolitan Air Quality Management District (SMAQMD) is providing notice that it will stop accepting applications for funding under the current Sacramento Emergency Clean Air Transportation (SECAT) Program Guidelines at 5:00 PM on Friday, April 20, 2018.
 SMAQMD in coordination with the Sacramento Area Council of Governments is modifying the SECAT Guidelines to promote advanced technology vehicles in preparation for the large amount of Cap & Trade and other funding available for Sacramento fleets.

 These modifications will eliminate the ability to receive funding to purchase conventional diesel trucks with funding only available for advanced technology vehicles.
 Parties interested in advanced technology vehicles are encouraged to prepare for the new SECAT Guidelines which will provide better funding for these options.

 Owners are encouraged to download and complete an application from our website at http://www.4secat.com/ or contact a local truck dealer for more information.
 If you have questions regarding this advisory, please contact Kristian Damkier at (916) 874-4892 or email@example.com.